 Children of all ages like to do scavenger hunts.
-You can look up scavenger hunts online, especially those that are geared specifically towards finding natural items on the beach.
+You can look up scavenger hunts online, especially those that are explicitly geared towards finding natural items on the beach.
 Otherwise, you can make up your own with items you know will be easy to find, as well as a few that you bring along to hide among your belongings.

 Play Some Beach Games

 Are you going to be at the beach on a breezy day that’s not too hot?
 If so, it’s a good time to bring along a kite or a few.
 Younger kids will need help with this, but older children who know how to do this already or can learn quickly should have their own.
-The wind does most of the work for you but it also helps you get in some exercise.
+The wind does most of the work for you, but it also helps you get in some exercise.

 Crafting with Shells

 Wouldn’t you like to do something to commemorate your day at the beach?
 Bring home seashells that you like in order to make frames, decorated items to put on shelves, wind chimes, and more.
-You also might take some craft supplies with you to work on these or items you can incorporate shells into for your home.
+You might also take some craft supplies with you to work on these or items you can incorporate shells into your home.
 They also are good to give as gifts.